flanagancd68/talmidimway/content/tour/why-go.md

 {{< spoiler text="How do I prepare?" >}}GTI has been leading tours since the early 1990s and they have mastered the art of preparation!
 They have an extensive [on-line preparation guide](https://gtitours.org/study-tour-preparation-guide), complete with videos, articles and downloadable checklists.

-Visit our pages at [GTI Tours](https://gtitours.org/trip/cbcbonham) for more information

 {{< /spoiler >}}